On the Industry Specificity of Human Capital and Business Cycles (joint with Sergey Slobodyan and Evangelia Vourvachaki)

 Intellectual Property and Product Market Competition Regulations in a Model with two R&D Performing Sectors

 I analyze the impact of intellectual property and product market competition regulations on innovation and long-run growth in an endogenous growth model with two R&D performing sectors.
 I show that tightening intellectual property rights and increasing competition in a sector increases its R&D investments, which mirrors the results from a similar one sector model.
 However, these policies adversely affect R&D investments of the other sector.
 The overall impact of such policies on economic growth is ambiguous because of this.
 Similarly, uniform changes in intellectual property rights and competition have ambiguous effects on long-run growth.

 The Impact of Telecommunication Technologies on Industry Growth: Empirical Evidence (joint with Anna Kochanova)

 We study whether in countries where the telecommunication technologies are used more intensively and have wider adoption the output growth is higher in industries which rely more on these technologies.
 Our – preliminary – results indicate a strong positive relationship between the wider adoption and more intensive use of telecommunication technologies and the output growth.

 Publications and Forthcoming Papers

-- Jerbashian, V. and A. Kochanova (2016).
+- Jerbashian, V. and A. Kochanova (2017).
 The Impact of Telecommunication Technologies on Competition in Services and Goods Markets: Empirical evidence.
-Forthcoming in Scandinavian Journal of Economics.
-Available in online print here
+Scandinavian Journal of Economics 119(3), 628-655.
+Available in print here

 - Jerbashian, V. (2016).
 Knowledge Licensing in a Model of R&D-driven Endogenous Growth.
 B.E.
 Journal of Macroeconomics 16(2), 555–579.
 Available in print here